IP Guidance

 Extension After the Response Term

 Even after the expiry of the response deadline, an applicant who has not previously requested an extension may request a two-month extension of the response deadline.
 The request must be filed within two months from the expired response date.
 The extended two months term starts from the expiry date of the original office response term.
-The fee for this extension is JPY 51,000.

-What categories of Office Actions are there?
+Categories of Office Actions

 There are two categories of Office Actions.
 One is a non-final Office Action, and the other is a Final Office Action.
 The Final Office Action is issued to notify the applicant of the reasons for rejection that have been created due to the response to the previous Office Action.
 For example, a response may successfully overcome the rejections set forth in an Office Action, but the amendments then render the claims unclear.
 In this case, the Examiner issues a new Office Action noting that the Office Action is FINAL, reminding the applicant to respond and to amend the claims in a very restricted manner.